CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 ## Understanding the Misunderstanding

-Before we dive any deeper, I would like to make clear that I think MCP is indeed the wrong choice for a class of use cases, but as the title might suggest, there is a deep misunderstanding of where CLI tools can yield savings.
+Before we dive any deeper, I would like to make clear that I think ***MCP is indeed the wrong choice for a class of use cases***, but as the title might suggest, there is a deep misunderstanding of where and how CLI tools can yield savings.

 There are two topics at the core of the debate of CLI vs MCP and the foundation of much of the discussion: